feliu/rakuten-test/README.md

 | Private Subnet | 10.180.64.0/21 | 2,041 | The development private subnet in the second Availability Zone |

 ## How to reproduce the setup

-1. Upload the bucket used to store the CloudFormation files.
+1. Create the bucket used to store the CloudFormation files.

         aws cloudformation create-stack \
         --stack-name bucket \